bencodezen/vue-enterprise-boilerplate/docs/development.md

 # Generate a new view component with adjacent unit test
 yarn new view

+# Generate a new layout component with adjacent unit test
+yarn new layout

 # Generate a new Vuex module with adjacent unit test
 yarn new module